-3.11.1.
-The production of individual ENC datasets can be assigned to only one ENC Producer Nation.

-3.11.2.
-In most cases, the allocation of Producer Nations for ENCs will be a fairly straightforward process.
-For most medium- and large-scale ENCs, the Producer Nation will be the IHO Member State with responsibility for charting the waters covered by these ENCs.

-3.11.3.
-Responsibility for the production of an ENC can be delegated by a national HO to another HO, which then becomes the Producer Nation in that area until such time as the national HO develops the capacity to maintain the ENC.

-3.11.4.
-When the maritime limits of national jurisdiction between two neighbouring countries are not established, or it is convenient to agree boundaries other than at established international boundaries, producing countries should define the cartographic boundaries for ENC production within a technical arrangement.
+- 3.11.1 The production of individual ENC cells can be assigned to only one ENC Producer Nation. - 3.11.2 In most cases, the allocation of Producer Nations for ENCs will be a fairly straightforward process.
+For most medium- and large-scale ENCs, the Producer Nation will be the IHO Member State with responsibility for charting the waters covered by these ENCs. - 3.11.3 Responsibility for the production of an ENC can be delegated by a national hydrographic office to another hydrographic office, which then becomes the Producer Nation in that area until such time as the national hydrographic office develops the capacity to maintain the ENC. - 3.11.4 When the maritime limits of national jurisdiction between two neighbouring countries are not established, or it is convenient to agree boundaries other than at established international boundaries, producing countries should define the cartographic boundaries for ENC production within a technical arrangement.
 These limits are for cartographic convenience in ENC production only and do not have any significance, legal effect or status regarding political or other jurisdictional boundaries.
-Features such as navigation lines, recommended tracks, etc. should have continuity across boundaries.
 Where agreed, such cartographic boundaries should be as simple as possible (for example a succession of straight segments and turning points, corresponding to meridians and parallels or paper chart limits).
 For technical reasons, diagonal lines should be avoided.
-When determining the boundaries of ENC coverage between adjoining States, it is important that a rigorous consultation process be initiated (refer to clause 3.10).

-3.11.5.
-In areas of national jurisdiction for which there is no recognised ENC Producer Nation, the ICCWG or RHC should determine the ENC Producer Nation.
-ENCs produced under such arrangements should be offered for transfer to the national HO of the coastal State in the event that the national HO subsequently develops the capacity to maintain the ENCs.
+When determining the boundaries of ENC coverage between adjoining States, it is important that a rigorous consultation process be initiated (refer to clause 3.10). - 3.11.5 In areas of national jurisdiction for which there is no recognised ENC Producer Nation, the ICCWG or RHC must determine the ENC Producer Nation in consultation with the relevant coastal State.
+ENCs produced under such arrangements should be offered for transfer to the national hydrographic office of the coastal State in the event that the national hydrographic office subsequently develops the capacity to maintain the ENCs.